jcubic/sysend.js/README.md

 on Firefox you need to add **CORS** for the proxy.html that will be loaded into iframe (see [Cross-Domain LocalStorage](https://jcubic.wordpress.com/2014/06/20/cross-domain-localstorage/)).

-### Security protection

-Since version 1.10.0 as a security mesure Cross-Domain communication has been limited to only those domains that are allowed.
-To allow domain to listen to sysend communication you need to specify channel inside iframe.
-You need add your origins to the `sysend.channel()` function (origin is combination of protocol domain and optional port).

 ### Serialization

 if you want to send custom data you can use serializer (new in 1.4.0) this API